 Official certified copies for all college transcripts or marksheets must be sent to the PMBA Office both in the original language and translated to English, if that is not the original language.
 They must arrive sealed in the original envelope.
 Applicants with international degrees must also send a copy of each of their diplomas to the PMBA Office.

-You must submit some of the following application pieces in addition to the standard application and materials if you're an international applicant.
+Below is a list of supplemental application materials required for international applicants.
 Speak with a recruiter to determine which requirements apply to your situation.

 Applicants who are not native English speakers, including those who are transferring from or who have completed degree programs at other U.S. colleges or universities, must prove their English language proficiency by taking a standardized test and reporting the score to the University at Buffalo.
 Some applicants may qualify for a TOEFL waiver; consult an PMBA staff member to discuss eligibility.